adichha/census-visualizer/README.md

 In order to sanitize the data, run the function sanitize_population in /db/csv_editor.py.
 Make sure that the csv downloaded from the website is in the same directory as the python script.
 The outputted file (population_out.csv) will contain the data in a format which can be uploaded into the table.

 In order to create the sample database execute the create table script in the db folder.
 In order to populate the sample database run test-sample.sql in the queries folder.

+## Populating the DB
+Once the sanitized *_out.csv's have been produced by executing the python script on the raw census dataset, run /queries/import_data.sql.
+This will populate each DB table with the appropriate data.
+To populate the meta lut's, such as age_range_lut and income_meta_lut, execute the following sql scripts.
+- db/import_geocode_lut.sql
+- db/import_education_lut.sql
+- db/import_labour_lut.sql
+- db/import_income_meta_lut.sql
+- db/import_sex_lut.sql